mti-ict-git/persona-ai-link/docs/journal.md

 **Expected Result:** TypeScript error resolved, tooltip functionality preserved

+---

+## 2025-09-18 05:27:31 - Fixed AppFeedback Component Dialog Control

+### Context
+User reported that clicking the app feedback button does nothing, with error messages indicating JSON parsing issues in MessageFeedback component.

+### What was done
+1. **Identified the root cause**: The AppFeedback component wasn't properly using the `open` and `onOpenChange` props passed from ChatSidebar
+2. **Fixed component props**: Updated AppFeedbackProps interface to include `open` and `onOpenChange` props
+3. **Implemented external control**: Modified the component to use external dialog control when props are provided, falling back to internal state
+4. **Updated Dialog usage**: Changed Dialog component to use `dialogOpen` and `setDialogOpen` instead of internal `isOpen` state
+5. **Fixed all references**: Updated handleSubmit and cancel button to use the new state management

+### Code changes
+- Modified `src/components/AppFeedback.tsx`:
+  - Added `open` and `onOpenChange` to AppFeedbackProps interface
+  - Implemented conditional state management (external vs internal)
+  - Updated Dialog component props
+  - Fixed handleSubmit and cancel button onClick handlers

+### Next steps
+- Test the feedback functionality to ensure the dialog opens properly
+- Verify all localization strings are available

+## 2025-09-18 05:30:54 - Completed AppFeedback Localization and Testing

+### Context
+Continuing the AppFeedback implementation - discovered missing localization strings causing the component to not display properly.

+### What was done
+1. **Added missing localization strings**: Updated both English and Chinese localization files with all required feedback strings
+2. **Tested functionality**: Verified the feedback dialog now opens properly when clicking the feedback button
+3. **Confirmed fix**: The AppFeedback component now works as expected with proper external dialog control

+### Code changes
+- Updated `src/locales/en/common.json`:
+  - Added `appFeedbackTitle`, `appFeedbackDescription`, `sendFeedback`, `type`
+  - Added `commentRequired`, `success`, `error`
+  - Added `categories` object with all feedback categories
+- Updated `src/locales/zh/common.json`:
+  - Added corresponding Chinese translations for all new strings

+### Implementation complete
+✅ AppFeedback component fully functional
+✅ Dialog opens/closes properly via external control
+✅ All localization strings available
+✅ UI tested and working

+### Next steps
+- Implementation is complete and ready for production use

 **Testing:** Verify tooltip still displays correctly without TypeScript errors

 ## 2025-01-11 17:22:14 - Fixed TypeScript ESLint Error in MessageFeedback